usr666/OpenWG79x/README.md

 ### What is not implemented/working
 - Tilt detection (important safety function)
-- Stop battery charging when battery full
-- Detect when battery is low and needs recharging
 - Detect when mower is stuck and wheels just spin
 - Detect when mower is stuck and just moves back and forth in a small area
 - Detect when motors are blocked and wheel/disc does not move